paymentwall/paymentwall.github.io/docs/reference-product_management_dg.md

 # Product Manager - Digital Goods

-It is easier to manage your inventory by using Paymentwall **Product Manager**.
+It is easier to manage your inventory by using Paymentwall's **Product Manager**.
 You can add, update or remove products anytime you want without changing the integration or source code of your application.

 Please make sure your project is configured as **Digital Goods API** before starting.

 ## Setup Regions

-You can also specify the Regions that you want to service.
+You can also specify the Regions that you want to support.
 By setting Region groups, you can provide different inventories for each group of countries.
 If you don't want to specify, please feel free to skip it.